The Prime Voice

 As a second-round pick, Martin’s achievement of securing a roster spot with the defending champions is commendable.
 Averaging 1.5 points, 3.5 rebounds, and 1.5 assists per game in 20 minutes of play, her field goal percentage remains low at 12.5%.
 Nevertheless, her ability to gain playing time on such a competitive team underscores her potential and determination.

-Also Read: WNBA Rookies Watch – The final stretch of the WNBA regular season. – Women's Basketball News and Opinions
+Also Read: WNBA Rookies Watch – Checking up on the rookies at the midway point of the WNBA regular season – Women's Basketball News and Opinions

 Related Posts